Water Chemistry Water Chemistry — Can I Swim After Adding Calcium to Pool? Safe Wait Times

 Testing and Rebalancing Requirements

 After adding calcium hardness increaser, retest your complete water chemistry profile, not just calcium levels.
-Calcium chloride can slightly raise pH, potentially requiring pH adjustment with soda ash or sodium carbonate.
+Calcium chloride is close to pH-neutral and does not meaningfully raise pH on its own — but retest pH after any addition and adjust with soda ash if needed.
 Test and adjust in this order: total alkalinity (80-120 ppm for traditional chlorine pools, 60-80 ppm for salt water generators), pH (7.4-7.6 ideal), then calcium hardness.

 If your calcium hardness test shows levels above your target range, wait 24 hours and retest.
 Sometimes initial readings appear elevated due to incomplete mixing, and levels stabilize after full circulation.